 They are lesions that are exposed due to broken skin.

-Knowing how to identify an open wound is important to avoid infection.
-It is important to always follow your doctor’s instructions for the care and treatment of open wounds .
+Knowing how to identify an open wound is essential to avoiding infection.
+It is necessary always to follow your doctor’s instructions to care for and treat open injuries.

 Who should seek medical attention for an injury?